 1. New windows: For the main part, this only applies to houses.
-I will stick my neck out and say that most timber windows are fine as long as they are in good repair.
-Aluminium windows on an older property, on the other hand, can make it look dated, although you will see them used widely in contemporary homes for their style, insulation benefits and durability.
-Admittedly, to replace windows is a massive cost, but in a large property, it may just be worth it.
+In general, most timber windows are fine as long as they are in good repair.
+Aluminium windows on an older-style property, however, can make a property look dated in spite of their insulation benefits and durability.
+Replacing windows is a big investment, but if you've got a large, period property, it is probably worth it.

-3. Glass balcony fencing or pool fencing: Traditional wrought iron fencing can look dated, whereas glass fencing maximises the space behind it and invites the outside inside.
-There are different options in terms of cost, so don't be afraid to consider what may make a huge difference to the appeal of your property.
+3. Glass balcony fencing or pool fencing: Traditional wrought iron fencing can look dated, whereas glass fencing maximises the space behind and frameless glass makes it disappear.
+There are many different options in terms of cost, so don't be afraid to consider what may make a huge difference to the appeal of your property.

 4. Timber floors: What's not to love about timber flooring?
-It is stylish, practical and sustainable and it may be a cheaper option than you think if there are existing boards under your carpet.
-There is a wealth of timber, laminate and vinyl options to suit most budgets.
-But if you already have them in your home, simply sand them back and either stain them, or varnish or seal them in their natural tone.
+It is stylish, practical and sustainable and it may be a cheaper option than you think if you have existing boards under your carpet.
+There is a wealth of timber, laminate and vinyl options on the market to suit most budgets, but if you are lucky enough to have them already in your home, simply sand them back, stain, varnish or seal to the desired colour and finish.
 Wide oak boards are on trend right now.

-5. Landscaping:By this, I don't mean a new layer of mulch and a good cut of the lawn, I'm referring to a complete restructure of your outside areas.
-This may involve tiering sloping ground, new drainage, new terraced areas, or the redefinition of certain areas of your land.
-Although costly, the advice of a good landscaper and their in-depth knowledge about drainage, weather patterns and soil can be an invaluable way to transform the appeal of your home and prepare it for the impacts of climate change.
+5. Landscaping: A new layer of mulch and a good cut of the lawn may suffice for some properties, but others require a completely new design.
+Tiered slopes, new drainage, and new terraces are only a few things to consider to maximise the appeal of your property.
+While costly, the advice of a good landscaper and their in-depth knowledge about plants, drainage, weather patterns and soil can be an invaluable way to prepare your home for the impacts of climate change.
 Don't make the mistake I made and put a shed at the bottom of the garden that was constantly waterlogged in bad weather.

 Images: Sourced from Pinterest 1.
 Renovated Californian Bungalow from homestolove.com.au 2.
 Timber flooring found on Homestolove.com.au 3.
 Landscaped front garden from avionale.com.
 4. Rendered classic home from realestate.com.au.